How to close and open voting

 3, 2, 1 ...
-Voting is closed.
-Learn how to close and open the voting, either right away or via a countdown.
+Participation is closed.
+Learn how to enable and disable participation, either right away or via a countdown.

 Maja Jakobsson avatar